Nobuaki9336/pyATS-test/README.md

 ### Why This Matters

-Following the **AI Fluency Framework's "Diligence" principle**, we maintain **transparency about AI's role** while ensuring **human accountability** for the final product.
+Following the **AI Fluency Framework's "Diligence" principle**, we should maintain **transparency about AI's role** while ensuring **human accountability** for the final product.
 This approach builds trust and ensures quality.

 ## 📋 Overview